-The report stressed that states have the primary responsibility to promote and protect the human rights of persons belonging to religious or belief minorities, while protecting them against violations of these rights, in particular crimes against humanity and genocide.
-Members also recalled that churches, faith-based organisations and other institutions of belief and religion, as well as religious associations, play an important role in the social fabric of developing countries, as well as an important strategic role in influencing and affecting members of their communities.
+The resolution stressed that states have the primary responsibility to promote and protect the human rights of persons belonging to religious or belief minorities, while protecting them against violations of these rights, in particular crimes against humanity and genocide.
+Churches, faith-based organisations and other institutions of belief and religion, as well as religious associations, play an important role in the social fabric of developing countries.

-Tackling key challenges posed by persecution against religious minorities
+Addressing the main challenges posed by the persecution of religious minorities